 3.)
 Family Genetics

-If a child is struggling with bipolar disorder, it’s likely someone else in the family also struggles with the condition.
-For this reason, a family medical history should be taken into consideration when diagnosing bipolar disorder as your child may be struggling with another condition. ⁶
+If a child struggles with bipolar disorder, it’s likely someone else in the family also has the condition.
+For this reason, a family medical history should be taken into consideration when diagnosing bipolar disorder.
+There’s a chance your child may struggle with another condition. ⁶

 Still, it’s important to note that a family history of bipolar disorder is not absolute when it comes to diagnosis.
 Furthermore, the risk of bipolar increases when genetics are closer to the child (i.e. a parent or sibling rather than an aunt or cousin).